run-ai/docs/docs/Researcher/researcher-library/rl-hpo-support.md

 Hyperparameter optimization (HPO) is the process of choosing a set of optimal hyperparameters for a learning algorithm.
 A hyperparameter is a parameter whose value is used to control the learning process.
 Example hyperparameters: Learning rate, Batch size, Different optimizers, number of layers.

-To search for good hyperparameters, Researchers typically start a series of small runs with different hyperparameter values, let them run for a while and then examine results to decide what works best.
+To search for good hyperparameters, Researchers typically start a series of small runs with different hyperparameter values, let them run for a while, and then examine results to decide what works best.

-With the reporter module, you can externalize information such as progress, accuracy, and loss over time/epoch and more.
+With the reporter module, you can externalize information such as progress, accuracy, and loss over time/epoch, and more.
 In addition, you can externalize custom metrics of your choosing.

 ## Getting Started